stanX19/so-long/README.md

 ## Notes

 - Built for the 42 school's **so_long** project.
-- Focused on gameplay mechanics, dynamic map generation, and basic enemy AI.
+- Focused on gameplay mechanics, dynamic map generation, and enemy ecosystem.
 - Some details (such as MLX setup) may vary depending on your system configuration.

 ---